CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl-migration-guide.md

 * Verify that you are currently using the Federated ETL data federation method and you are not using Thanos data federation (Thanos users should consult a separate [Migration Guide from Thanos](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md)).
 * Once Aggregator is enabled, all queries hit the Aggregator container and not cost-model via the reverse proxy.
 * For larger environments, there are additional configurations that can be made to handle the size.
-Please reach out to to your Kubecost representative for guidance.
+Please reach out to to your nOps representative for guidance.

 ## Upgrading from Federated ETL

 {% hint style="warning" %}
-This guide involves upgrading both the primary Kubecost cluster and all secondary Kubecost clusters.
-While it is not necessary to upgrade the secondary clusters to Kubecost 2.0+ immediately, we recommend it.
+This guide involves upgrading both the primary nOps cluster and all secondary nOps clusters.
+While it is not necessary to upgrade the secondary clusters to nOps 2.0+ immediately, we recommend it.
 {% endhint %}

 ### Step 1: Create a cloud integration secret

 {% hint style="warning" %}
-Prior to Kubecost v2, there were two acceptable methods integrating your multi-cloud accounts to Kubecost:
+Prior to nOps v2, there were two acceptable methods integrating your multi-cloud accounts to nOps:

 1. Populating cloud integration values directly in your values.yaml.
 2. Using cloud integration secrets.

-With Kubecost v2, Kubecost now only supports using the cloud integration secret method documented in our [Multi-Cloud Integrations](/install-and-configure/install/cloud-integration/multi-cloud.md) doc.
+With nOps v2, nOps now only supports using the cloud integration secret method documented in our [Multi-Cloud Integrations](/install-and-configure/install/cloud-integration/multi-cloud.md) doc.
 If you are not using this method currently, please follow instructions below to create the correct cloud integration secret and apply it to your *values.yaml* via Helm.
 {% endhint %}

 After successfully creating your cloud integration secret, run the following command.
 Make sure the name of your file containing your secret is *cloud-integration.json*.

 ```
-kubectl create secret generic cloud-integration -n kubecost --from-file=cloud-integration.json
+kubectl create secret generic cloud-integration -n nOps --from-file=cloud-integration.json
 ```

 Next, apply the cloud integration secret to your *values.yaml*, replacing `CLOUD_INTEGRATION_SECRET` with the value of the secret:

 ```
-kubecostProductConfigs:
+nOpsProductConfigs:
     cloudIntegrationSecret: CLOUD_INTEGRATION_SECRET
 ```